 So, why are businesses gravitating to it?
 Why is social media important?
 Why use social media to market your business?
 Sites like Facebook and Twitter were initially intended to be a fun way to keep up with friends and family.
-They have now become a virtually-unavoidable aspect of establishing an online presence for businesses of all types and sizes.
-Here are some reasons why social media is important to maintaining and growing your business.
+They have become a virtually unavoidable aspect of establishing an online presence for businesses of all types and sizes.
+Here are some reasons social media is important to maintaining and growing your business.

 SEE ALSO: Social Media Marketing Companies

-- If you are looking to gain access to influencers who can help grow your brand, social media activity can be the way to do that.
-Influencer marketing has risen in prominence in recent years, where you capitalize on a luminary or thought leader in a certain industry to help spread the word about your business.
+Influencer marketing has risen in prominence recently, where you capitalize on a luminary or thought leader in a certain industry to help spread the word about your business.
 Many people are trying to get an influencer’s attention and ask them to do something for them.
-By organically getting influencers’ attention through social media and engaging with them, this can open up many opportunities for influencer marketing without the ignored emails they received under the pretence of you asking them for a favour.
-Additionally, following influencers’ channels also enables you to start getting more of that influencer’s followers which is precisely what you want.
+Organically getting influencers’ attention through social media and engaging with them can open up many opportunities for influencer marketing without the ignored emails they received under the pretence of you asking them for a favour.
+Additionally, following influencers’ channels also enables you to start getting more of that influencer’s followers, which is precisely what you want.

 Growing Your Following and Online Presence

-- Social media is a powerful indicator of your brand voice, and people will judge it.
-Customers, as well as other decision-makers like potential business partners and investors, may get their first impression of your business through social media.
-What kind of brand voice are you putting forward?
-Is it consistent across your social media feeds and channels?
-How about the content of your posts, and the type of content that you are sharing?
-A humorous Twitter feed rife with current pop culture references may indicate an apt brand voice for a youthful apparel brand, but isn’t likely to get you a good impression from a potential strategic partner if your chief output is management consulting.
-The impression that your feeds leave on the people who find it demonstrates the importance of social media, and why it shouldn’t be sidestepped.
+A humorous Twitter feed rife with current pop culture references may indicate an apt brand voice for a youthful apparel brand but isn’t likely to get you a good impression from a potential strategic partner if your chief output is management consulting.
+The impression your feeds leave on the people who find it demonstrates the importance of social media and why it shouldn’t be sidestepped.